The Netherlands opened a Holocaust museum amid protests against Israeli president's presence

 “That is why we must continue to be aware of how things began and how they went from bad to worse,” the king said.
 Earlier, the king and the Israeli president visited Amsterdam’s famous Portuguese Synagogue.

-Herzog hailed the Netherlands's initiative to create a new Holocaust museum that he said was a testament to raising antisemitism around the world.
+Herzog hailed the Netherlands's initiative to create a new Holocaust museum amid what he said was raising antisemitism around the world.

 “At this pivotal moment in time, this institution sends a clear powerful statement," Herzog said.
 "Remember!
 Remember the horrors born of hatred, antisemitism and racism, and never again allow them to flourish.”